 This is a very exciting discovery as it proves my theory above that the wood is truely ancient.

-A year has passed since this last mentioned discovery.
+A CONCLUSION OF SORTS A year has passed since this last mentioned discovery.
 In this time I have had some much appreciated guidance and clarification from Matt Tompkins at the Centre for English Local History at the University of Leicester which will help wrap up this introduction to a satifactory conclusion.
 This taken with a further discovery of a transcribed record which adds weight to the theory on the probable location for the birthplace to the surname 'Strudwick'.

 Matt suggested the probability is that the surname does not come directly from Strudwick Wood but rather, both the wood and the family would have been named after a long-abandoned place called Strudwick (perhaps some kind of stock farm ancillary to a settlement further south) - Strudwick Wood would have been the wood belonging to or adjacent to that place, and the family would have been inhabitants of that place.
 As Matt also points out, McKinley suggests this in mentioning "Strudgwick in Kirdford" but upto now we have only seen records with references to the wood and not the place. (see note 2).